David Justh

 Product innovation through organizational innovation

-• Gained allies
+• Gained cross-functional allies

 • Actualized a test lab